 9.2.3 shall transfer any Personal Information of the Client strictly in accordance with the Data Protection Legislation.

-10.1 RBS’s remuneration comprises of commission received directly from the insurers as well as fees for services rendered to the Client.
+10.1 RBS’s remuneration comprises of the commission received directly from the insurers for intermediary services as well as fees for advice and non-intermediary services rendered to the Client.

-10.2 Services for fees which are charged are detailed in the service level agreement.
+10.2 Services for fees that are charged are detailed in the Mandate and/or Broker Fee Consent Agreement.

 11. Intellectual Property

 Neither party shall acquire any rights, title, or interest of any kind in any Intellectual Property owned by the other party.
 All Intellectual Property owned by a party and all modifications made to the Intellectual Property, will at all times remain the sole property of that party.

 RBS will not be held liable for or incur any responsibilities for any inaccuracies in respect of any Insurance Policies which were implemented or procured on the Client’s behalf with another broker.